What are the benefits of 3D printed prosthetics/orthotics?

 How long does it take to receive the orthotic or prosthetic device?

-A majority of our products are turned around within one week’s time, however our Amphibian shower leg can take a bit longer due to the fact that we are often ordering in multiple parts from different suppliers.
+A majority of our products are turned around within one week’s time, however our Amphibian water leg can take a bit longer due to the fact that we are often ordering in multiple parts from different suppliers.

 Have your products been tested for strength and longevity?